waterlinked/docs/docs/dvl/time.md

 |`status`|Time status as described [here](#time-status) |

 !!! warning
-    `success` true means the DVL acieved NTP sync.
+    `success` true means the DVL achieved NTP sync.
 To assert the DVL is synchronized to a specific NTP server, check the returned status.

 !!! warning
     The operation can cause abrupt jumps in system time, and is not recommended for use while reading DVL output.